Create your best hormone health with East Asian medicine (a guide).

 Blood Deficiency

-What it can look like: tired, thinning hair, weak nails, pale nailbed, dry/chapped lips, blurry vision or seeing “floaters” in your eyes, trouble fallings asleep, feelings of dryness on your skin or in your mouth, bruising easily, feeling shaky
+What it can look like: tired, thinning hair, weak nails, pale nailbed, dry/chapped lips, blurry vision or seeing “floaters” in your eyes, trouble falling asleep, feelings of dryness on your skin or in your mouth, bruising easily, feeling shaky

 The tongue usually looks: pale